lgmtr/ttv02-ships/README.md

 ## Our Tactic

-Our "tactic" is to shot at a random sector, which has not yet been shot at, of the player who has the fewest ships left.
+Our "tactic" is to shot at a random sector, which has not yet been shot at.
 In the fact that a ship only covers one sector we can not develop a tactic to shot the enclosed sectors after a hit.
 Besides we log every broadcast to know each number of ships of the other players and every sector that was shot so that we don't shoot it twice.